paolomaccallini-hub/EMEA-Pan-European-ME-Patient-Survey/README.md

 ### Bimodal analysis of age at onset

 The distributions of `age_ill` for females, males, and both sexes were analysed by maximum likelihood estimation (MLE) performed by the function `mixfit()` of the R package `mixR` ([You Y, 2021](https://joss.theoj.org/papers/10.21105/joss.04031)).
-I asked for a bimodal density using both gamma and lognormal densities.
+I asked for a bimodal density using normal, gamma, and lognormal densities.
 Then, I tested the fit by the two-sided Kolmogorov-Smirnov test ([Marsaglia G et al. 2003](https://www.jstatsoft.org/article/view/v008i18)), using the function `ks.test()` of the package `stats`.
 This method tests the following null hypothesis: the distribution comes from the fitted density.
 Therefore, a high p-value supports the fit.

 ### Local outlier factor